ancorcruz/vimfiles/README.md

 ## Bundled plugins

+### Polyglot

+A collection of language packs for Vim.

 ### Ctrl-P

 The Ctrl-P plug-in for VIM provides an extremely fast, intuitive mechanism for opening files with a minimal number of keystrokes.